CloudLabsAI-Azure/Cloud-Native-Application/labguide/overview.md

 ## Overview

 Contoso Traders (ContosoTraders) provides online retail website services tailored to the electronics community.
 They are refactoring their application to run as a Docker application.
-They want to implement a proof of concept that will help them get familiar with the development process, lifecycle of deployment, and critical aspects of the hosting environment.
+They want to implement a proof of concept that will help them get familiar with the development process, the lifecycle of deployment, and the critical aspects of the hosting environment.
 They will be deploying their applications to Azure Kubernetes Service and want to learn how to deploy containers in a dynamically load-balanced manner, discover containers, and scale them on demand.

 In this hands-on lab, you will assist with completing this POC with a subset of the application codebase.
 You will use a pre-created build agent based on Linux and an Azure Kubernetes Service cluster to run deployed applications.
 You will be helping them to complete the Docker setup for their application, test locally, push to an image repository, deploy to the cluster, test load-balancing and scale and use Azure Monitor and view the insights.

 ## Objective

-This lab is designed to equip participants with hands-on experience in building Docker images, migrate MongoDB to Cosmos DB, deploy and scale applications on Azure Kubernetes Service, manage updates and traffic routing, and monitor container performance with Azure Monitor.
+This lab is designed to equip participants with hands-on experience in building Docker images, migrating MongoDB to Cosmos DB, deploying and scaling applications on Azure Kubernetes Service, managing updates and traffic routing, and monitoring container performance with Azure Monitor.

 - **Build Docker Images for the Application:** This hands-on exercise aims to create Docker images to containerize your application for consistent and portable deployments.
 Participants will successfully containerize the application, enabling consistent deployment across various environments.